How to Complete Your OFII Validation After Landing in France (VLS-TS Guide)

 Ignoring an OFII medical convocation.
 If you receive one, you attend.
 The consequences of skipping it are the same as the consequences of skipping any required immigration procedure.

 Confusing OFII validation with healthcare enrollment.
 Validation confirms your presence in France and activates your visa.
 It is separate from enrolling with CPAM (the French health insurance system).
 These two processes run in parallel rather than sequentially.
-For the healthcare side, read our guide to CPAM and the Carte Vitale for Americans.
+For the healthcare side, read our guide to CPAM and the Carte Vitale for Americans and our CPAM registration guide.

 Practical Checklist